vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 ## Monday April 29

-In the evening, I first went to the Sutter Urgent Care facility to see if I could be examined for my [abdominal pain](2024-04-25-abdominal-pain.md).
+In the evening, I first went to the Milvia Urgent Care facility of Sutter Health to see if I could be examined for my [abdominal pain](2024-04-25-abdominal-pain.md).
 However, they had a long enough queue of patients until their closing time, so I left with the intention of returning on a later date.
 I then did my regular grocery